julianlires/svg-scout/README.md

 ## Features in Detail

 ### Visual Grid Layout
-- Each icon is displayed in a grid cell
+- Each SVG is displayed in a grid cell
-- Icons maintain their original appearance
+- SVGs maintain their original appearance
-- Hover over icons to see their names
 - Click on the icon name to navigate to its source file

 ### Smart Scanning